squarepupil/website-pages/src/pages/detailed.md

 We model our school on Sudbury Valley School, established in 1968.
 They have had nearly 50 years to explore and understand this model.
 Their literature is extensive and highly recommended for learning more about the model.
-They have well-established theoretical underpinnings, as well as many anecdotes and studies of graduates that support the theory in practice.
+They have well-established theoretical underpinnings, as well as books full of anecdotal evidence and studies of graduates that support the theory in practice.

 Throughout it all, the results have been impressive.
 With no formal education process, generations of students have successfully been prepared for adult